-When it comes to color and ecommerce, nothing’s ever black and white.
+When it comes to color, branding, and ecommerce, nothing’s ever black and white.

 For most people visuals matter the most, and your customers are no different.
 They might not consciously notice the color scheme of your store or catch the exact red hue of the call-to-action button you’ve spent weeks choosing, but their subconscious is hard at work all the time.
 And there, color takes the cake.

 Customers need no more than 90 seconds to make a snap judgment about you and your product.
 This is true for online shopping in particular, because customers can’t use their other senses to make a decision.
 What’s more, up to 90% of this judgment is based on color alone.

 The human eye can see about 10 million different colors, so choosing a color scheme for your business can seem like mission impossible.
 It doesn’t help that colors are basically just a pigment of our imagination – each person sees colors a little differently.
 No wonder that the white/gold vs blue/black dressgate got 4.4 million tweets in just 24 hours.